wtolson/gnsq/README.rst

     $ mkvirtualenv gnsq
     $ pip install gnsq

-Currently there is support for Python 2.6 and Python 2.7.
-Support for Python 3 is dependent on `gevent support`_.
+Currently there is support for Python 2.6+, Python 3.3+ and PyPy.

 Usage
 -----